-Property Default Value Description DefaultSearchBase None The LDAP search base that is used if no other search base is specified for authentication, roles, attribution and self registration: dc=<domainname>, dc=<tld> For example, a machine in sybase.com domain would have a search base of dc=sybase,dc=com.</tld></domainname> o=<company name="">, c=<country code=""> For example, this might be o=Sybase,c=us for a machine within the Sybase organization.</country></company> SecurityProtocol None The protocol to be used when connecting to the LDAP server.
+Property Default Value Description DefaultSearchBase None The LDAP search base that is used if no other search base is specified for authentication, roles, attribution and self registration: dc=<domainname>,dc=<tld> For example, a machine in sybase.com domain would have a search base of dc=sybase,dc=com.</tld></domainname> o=<company name="">,c=<country code=""> For example, this might be o=Sybase,c=us for a machine within the Sybase organization.</country></company> SecurityProtocol None The protocol to be used when connecting to the LDAP server.
 To use an encrypted protocol, use "ssl" instead "ldaps" in the url.
 Note: ActiveDirectory requires the SSL protocol when setting the value for the password attribute.
 This occurs when creating a user or updating the password of an existing user.
 AuthenticationMethod simple The authentication method to use for all authentication requests into LDAP.
 Legal values are generally the same as those of the java.naming.security.authentication JNDI property.
 Choose one of: • simple - For clear-text password authentication. • DIGEST-MD5 - For more secure hashed password authentication.
 This method requires that the server use plain text password storage and only works with JRE 1.4 or later.

-Property Default Value Description AuthenticationFilter For most LDAP servers: The filter to use when looking up the user. (&(uid={uid}) (object- class=person)) When performing a username based lookup, this filter is used to determine the LDAP entry that matches the supplied username. or For Active Director email lookups: (&(userPrince palName={uice (object-class=user))} [ActiveDirectory] The string "{uid}" in the filter is replaced with the supplied username.
-For Active Directory Windows username lookups: (&(sAMAc-count- Name={uid}) (object-class=user)) AuthenticationScope onelevel The authentication search scope.
+Property Default Value Description AuthenticationFilter For most LDAP servers: (&(uid={uid}) (object- class=person)) or For Active Directory email lookups: (&(userPrinci- palName={uid}) (object- class=user)) [ActiveDirec- tory] For Active Directory Windows username lookups: (&(sAMAc- count- Name={uid}) The filter to use when looking up the user.
+When performing a username based lookup, this filter is used to determine the LDAP entry that matches the supplied username.
+The string "{uid}" in the filter is replaced with the supplied username.
+And and a display (object- class=user)) The audientication could be a second of the supported AuthenticationScope onelevel The authentication search scope.
 The supported values for this are: • onelevel • subtree If you do not specify a value or if you specify an invalid value, the default value is used.
 AuthenticationSearchBase none The search base used to authenticate users.
 If this value is not specified, the LDAP DefaultSearch-Base is used.

 Property Default Value Description BindDN none The user DN to bind against when building the initial LDAP connection.
 In many cases, this user may need read permissions on all user records.
 If you do not set a value, anonymous binding is used.
 Anonymous binding works on most servers without additional configuration.
 However, the LDAP attributer may also use this DN to create the users in the LDAP server.
 When the self-registration feature is used, this user may also need the requisite permissions to create a user record.
 This behavior can occur if you do not set useUserCredentialsToBind to true.
 In this case, the LDAP attributer uses this DN to update the user attributes.
 BindPassword none BindPassword is the password for BindDN, which is used to authenticate any user.
 BindDN and BindPassword are used to separate the LDAP connection into units.
 The AuthenticationMethod property determines the bind method used for this initial connection.
 If you use an encrypted the password using the CSI encryption utility, append .e to the property name.
 For example: CSI.loginModule.7.options.
-BindPassword.e=1-AAAAEgQQOLL+LpX JO8f09T4SrQYRC9lRT1w5ePfdczQTDs P8iACk9mDAbm3F3p5a1wXWKK8+NdJuk nc7w2nw5aGJ1yG3xQ== RoleSearchBase none The search base used to retrieve lists of roles.
+BindPassword.e=1-AAAAEgQQOLL+LpX JO8f09T4SrQYRC9lRT1w5ePfdczQTDs P8iACk9mDAbm3F3p5a1wXWKK8+NdJuk nc7w2nw5aGJlyG3xQ== RoleSearchBase none The search base used to retrieve lists of roles.
 If this value is not specified, the LDAP Default-SearchBase is used.